In light of IHC decision: Parliament rejects ECP members’ nomination

 ISLAMABAD: In a major development, the Senate and National Assembly Thursday rejected the government’s appointment of two members of Election Commission of Pakistan (ECP) from Sindh and Balochistan and sought fresh nominations from Prime Minister Imran Khan and Opposition Leader in the National Assembly Shahbaz Sharif.

 Chief Justice Islamabad High Court (IHC) Justice Athar Minallah on November 4 suspended the presidential notification of appointment of the two ECP members.
-Justice Athar observed that the elected representatives of parliament should have made the decision, as supremacy of parliament was more important for the court.
-He expressed the hope that the issue will be resolved in parliament.
+Justice Athar observed that the elected representatives of Parliament should have made the decision, as supremacy of Parliament was more important for the court.
+He expressed hope that the issue will be resolved in Parliament.

 ISLAMABAD: In a major development, the Senate and National Assembly Thursday rejected the government’s appointment of two members of Election Commission of Pakistan (ECP) from Sindh and Balochistan and sought fresh nominations from Prime Minister Imran Khan and Opposition Leader in the National Assembly Shahbaz Sharif.

 Chief Justice Islamabad High Court (IHC) Justice Athar Minallah on November 4 suspended the presidential notification of appointment of the two ECP members.
-Justice Athar observed that the elected representatives of parliament should have made the decision, as supremacy of parliament was more important for the court.
-He expressed the hope that the issue will be resolved in parliament.
+Justice Athar observed that the elected representatives of Parliament should have made the decision, as supremacy of Parliament was more important for the court.
+He expressed hope that the issue will be resolved in Parliament.